aadarsh-gupta/Know-Your-Audience-Better/README.md

 <h1 align = center> Know Your Audience Better </h1>
-<h3> Tailor strategies by unleasing the power of localized trends and sentiments </h3>
+<h3 align = center> Tailor strategies by unleasing the power of localized trends and sentiments </h3>

 <h4>Can we help a politician tailor their speech for the next campaign visit to Minnesota? </h5>